 The Symphony Pillow is made from a softer version of the brand’s Tempur material, giving it a plusher feel, and it’s covered in a machine-washable polyester cover that’s hypoallergenic.
 The pillow is designed to be comfortable in any sleep position, so it could be the key to a better night’s sleep if you tend to shift around during the night.

 Overall, we recommend the Bluewave Bedding Ultra Slim Gel Memory Foam Pillow (view at Amazon), because it offers great neck support and is moisture-wicking so you won't overheat.
-For a more budget-friendly option, we suggest the Wamsutta Medium Density Support Stomach Sleeper Pillow (view at Bed Bath & Beyond), because it has a soft yet supportive fill at an unbeatable price.
+For a more budget-friendly option, we suggest the Wamsutta Medium Density Support Stomach Sleeper Pillow (view at Amazon), because it has a soft yet supportive fill at an unbeatable price.

 What to Look For in a Pillow for Stomach Sleepers

 If you're considering a pillow that's not specifically designed for stomach sleepers, the pillow's density is important to consider.
 Since stomach sleepers will need equal support on both sides of their neck, a pillow with low to medium density and a softer feel is ideal.
 That way, the pillow will have a thinner profile that will keep your neck aligned, instead of a bulkier option that might put your neck at an awkward angle.

 For stomach sleepers—and really, any other sleeping position—the material will make a difference in your comfort throughout the night.
 If you tend to run hot, be sure to consider cooling gel-infused foam or latex pillows and styles with moisture-wicking covers.
 Each is sure to keep your temperature stable so you can have a restful night of sleep.